CaptainCrowbar/unicorn-lib/unicorn/options.md

 * A function that assumes the option list is complete (`parse()` or `help_text()`) has already been called.
 * The option name has less than two characters (not counting any leading hyphens).
 * The name or abbreviation contains any whitespace characters.
-* The name or abbreviation has already been used by an earlier entry.
+* The name or abbreviation has already been used by an earlier entry, unless it had a different prerequisite.
 * The info string is empty (this also applies to the second version of `add()`).
 * The abbreviation is longer than one character (not counting a leading hyphen).
 * An option starting with `"--no-"` is not boolean or has an abbreviation.